Individuals with disabilities who require assistance should contact the Director of Disability Services.

 - In all cases, the age of the student, thoroughness of the documentation, and adjustments being requested will assist in determining whether the evidence submitted is sufficient for eligibility.

-- Students will be notified of their status after appropriate medical professionals associated with the college have reviewed the documentation.
+- Students will be notified of their status after appropriate medical professionals associated with the University have reviewed the documentation.
 If more documentation is required, the student will be informed.

 - When a student’s documentation is lacking or insufficient or is considered outdated, it may be necessary to secure a new evaluation.
 The student will be notified by the DDS of the need for any updated evaluations.
 In such cases, the student will receive recommendations for appropriate medical professionals able to provide a new evaluation.

 - It will be the student’s responsibility to secure the needed evaluation by sufficiently trained medical professionals.
-Only when this step is completed will the college assume responsibility for providing requested academic adjustments.
+Only when this step is completed will the University assume responsibility for providing requested academic adjustments.

 - It is the student’s responsibility to make an appointment with the DDS to discuss reasonable adjustments and determine the appropriate faculty and/or staff to receive information of auxiliary aids and/or academic adjustments.
 Adjustments will not be initiated prior to this meeting (i.e. priority registration, extended time on tests, etc.).